 What on-page SEO work may include

 On-page SEO optimization can involve several kinds of page-level improvements depending on the state of the site.
-Some projects need stronger page structure and clearer heading logic.
-Others need sharper targeting, better internal links, rewritten copy, or cleaner organization around core topics.
-The exact work depends on the site, but the objective stays the same.
-Make the important pages stronger, clearer, and more useful.
+Some projects need stronger page structure and cleaner heading logic.
+Others need sharper targeting, better internal links, rewritten copy, clearer service positioning, or tighter organization around core topics.
+The exact work depends on the site, but the objective stays consistent: make the important pages stronger, clearer, and more useful.

 That means this service can apply to a single page, a section of the website, or a broader set of priority pages.
 It is not limited to technical adjustments, and it is not limited to content alone.
-The strongest work usually happens when structure, relevance, and content quality are improved together.
+The strongest work usually happens when structure, relevance, and content quality improve together.
+In practice, that often means identifying the few pages with the highest business value first and improving them before expanding into the rest of the site.

 Common page-level problems this service addresses